fictiveworks/calyx-docs/content/patterns/agreement.md

 - When you have a small set of crafted sentence templates to combine with a large corpus of verbs or nouns
 - When you want to export grammars for remixing and combining in other projects

-## Modifiers as an escape hatch
+## Filters as an escape hatch

 If we want to avoid repetitive branching, we need to go beyond the constraints of context-free expansion.

-An alternative to crafting agreement and inflection rules into the structure of the grammar is to extend the expression syntax with custom modifier functions and manually handle the string transformations in code to get the desired result.
+An alternative to crafting agreement and inflection rules into the structure of the grammar is to extend the expression syntax with custom filter methods and manually handle the string transformations in code to get the desired result.

 Prefixing an expression with the `@` sigil allows multiple references in the grammar to point to the same choice rather than picking a different branch each time, which is how we get consistent agreement between the names and posessives.